 I don’t live near you – how will the calls work?

-Thanks to the power of the internet, my coaching takes place online.
-I prefer using Skype, but can use other platforms like Zoom or conference call.
+Thanks to the power of the internet, my coaching takes place online via Zoom conferencing.

 I’m still not sure about signing up.
 How can I learn more?

 I’m all for learning more!
 Book a complimentary call to see if we’re a good fit.
 After all, I believe that great work can happen with great people.

 Heiddi, I can’t wait to work with you!
 Do you have any goodies to get me started right now?

 Abso-freaking-lutely!
 My free guide “Find Time for You (in 15 minutes or less!)” will show you how to create, set and KEEP time for you.
 Easily and painlessly.
 Just click on the button below to find out more and sign up!

 Due to professional ethical guidelines, identifying client information will not be disclosed.
 The contents of this blog are for informational and educational purposes only.

 Use of this website does not constitute a relationship between the user and HZ Coaching Services, LLC or Heiddi Zalamar.

 Nothing found on our website is intended to be a substitute for professional psychiatric or medical advice, diagnosis, or treatment.

 If you need mental health support- please dial 911 or go to your nearest emergency room.